Who We Are

 We encourage people leaders to explore the Manager Forums for professional development sessions that are offered by University HR regularly.

-Inclusion, Diversity, Equity, and Access in a Learning Environment (IDEAL)
+Inclusion, Diversity, Equity, Access, in a Learning Environment (IDEAL)

 Growing Leaders at DoR (GLAD)